Frame 427320891

 Your choice should depend on how usage behaves, how you sell, and how contracts are structured.

-Comparing it to other models helps clarify when it supports your goals.
+Comparing it to other pricing models helps clarify when it supports your goals.

 Flat-rate pricing charges a single predictable fee regardless of usage.
 You collect stable revenue, but you give up flexibility when usage increases.
 If customers grow faster than expected, you either absorb higher infrastructure costs or push them into a new plan.

-Flat rate works when usage patterns stay consistent, and costs remain predictable.
+A flat rate works when usage patterns stay consistent and costs remain predictable.
 It limits upside when customers scale.

-Overage pricing adds elasticity without removing the base subscription.
+Overage pricing adds flexibility without removing the base subscription.

 Tiered pricing groups customers into product tiers with bundled features and limits.
 Customers must upgrade when they hit defined thresholds.
 It works when segments are clearly separated by feature needs or scale.